openebs-archive/openebs-docs/docs/configuresc.md

 <h3><a class="anchor" aria-hidden="true" id="Storage-Pool-Claim-Policy"></a>Storage Pool Claim Policy</h3>

 You can specify the cStor Pool Claim name using the *value* for *StoragePoolClaim* property.
-This will help you choose cStor storage pool name where OpenEBS volume will be created.
+This will help you choose cStor storage pool where OpenEBS volume will be created.
 Following is the default StorageClass template where cStor volume will be created on default cStor Sparse Pool.

 ```
 apiVersion: storage.k8s.io/v1